barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 * Enable Bucket version
 * Enable server side encryption and specify kms key created in the previous step

-The next step is valid **ONLY** for centralised S3 bucket, in order to have a proper policy based on aws:PrincipalAccount and including Organization ID condition:
+The next step is valid **ONLY** for centralised S3 bucket, in order to have a valid policy based on aws:PrincipalAccount and including Organization ID condition:

 {:.center}
 ![]( /images/configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets/S3_policy.png){:style="width:110%"}